jsdelivrbot/samiei.org/markdown/my-setup-bash-aliases.md

 ## GIT

-And finally, the most wanted in my aliases are git aliases.
-I believe you'll like to use bash aliases just after seeing them.
+And last but not least, the most wanted in my aliases are git aliases.
+I believe you'll like to use bash aliases just after reading them.

 ```bash
 alias g='git'